• Docs >

 Model Configuration

-The first argument to this function is the model architecture (which can be a name or a custom torch.nn.Module model), and the remaining arguments are used to configure the training process (including learning rate and epochs).
+The first argument to this function is the model architecture (which can be a name or a custom torch.nn.Module model), and the remaining arguments are used to configure the training process, such as learning rate and number of epochs.
+Training is executed using FastAI with 1cycle learning rate scheduling.

 import slideflow as sf